sawyerwatts/docker-compose-lab/IdCardApi/src/Api/TEMPLATE_README.md

 critical to supplement that type with a persistance/distributed cache and/or sticky sessions.

-#### Authentication

-If an API key or JWT were selected, the `appsettings*.json` files are not configured with any authentication settings.
-These will need to be set up under the `"Middleware"` section of the `IConfiguration`.
-See the chosen authentication class for more.

 ### Request size limiting

 This template does *not* have request size limits in place.
 As such, it is